 Bringing a puppy into your home is one of the most exciting and rewarding decisions you could make.
 Puppies are furry balls of energy and affection, and many people see their lives enriched by bringing a pet into their world.
-Having a pet is a large responsibility, however, and dog owners need to be prepared for problems such as illness.
-Puppy owners, specifically, need to be aware of common puppy illnesses and what they can do to treat and prevent them.
+Having a pet is a large responsibility, however, and new dog owners need to be prepared for problems such as illness.
+New puppy owners, specifically, need to be aware of common puppy illnesses and what they can do to treat and prevent them.

 Bloat occurs when a large amount of air is ingested into your pup’s stomach.
 When this air cannot be expelled through vomiting or burping, the ends of the dog‘s stomach begin to twist.
 The contents of the stomach then begin to ferment and part or all of the stomach may die.
-The symptoms of bloat include discomfort, inability to vomit and drooling.
+The symptoms of bloat include abdominal pain, inability to vomit and drooling.

 Bloat needs to be addressed quickly in dogs.
 Early diagnosis and surgery will give your puppy a 90% survival rate or higher.
 However, if the stomach has already twisted and begun to die, that number is closer to 50%.
 The best way to help treat bloat in puppies is to identify it and have the problem treated immediately.
 You can prevent bloat by slowing down your puppy’s eating and making sure it has plenty of time to rest before and after a meal.

 Coccidiosis is treated through antibiotics prescribed by a veterinarian.
 The drug treatment can last from one to four weeks depending on your dog’s reaction and the severity of the infection.
-The parasite that causes coccidiosis lives in animal feces, so keeping your puppy’s space sparkling clean is vital to preventing infection.
+The parasite that causes coccidiosis lives in animal feces, so keeping your puppy’s space sparkling clean is vital to preventing bacterial infection.

 The symptoms of distemper appear in two stages.
 The first stage includes symptoms like fever, nasal and eye discharge, loss of appetite and coughing.
 If the disease continues to progress, dogs will experience the second stage of progression, which includes neurological problems.
 You may see your dog’s head tilt, and your pup might experience seizures or convulsions.